 What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Health and wellness education programs (continued) Remote Access Technology We provide access to in-network providers via Telephonic visits for medication and disease management services, like when you call ProvRN Emails through an application, like when you send your care team a message in MyChart A dedicated, web-based platform for same-day medical appointments, like when you visit Providence ExpressCare Virtual on a tablet, smartphone, or computer There is no coinsurance, copayment, or deductible for non-Medicare-covered remote access technology services.
 Non-Medicare-covered remote access technology services are not available under your POS benefit.
 Smoking Cessation We cover the smoking cessation telephonic program, including program supplies like nicotine replacement therapy.
 Ready for 12 months of support?
-Refer to Chapter 2, Section 1 for contact information.
+Refer to Chapter 2, Section 1 for more information.
 There is no coinsurance, copayment, or deductible for the smoking cessation program.
 The smoking cessation program is not available under your POS benefit.

 What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Health and wellness education programs (continued) Health Coaching Want to look and feel your best?
 How about establish a consistent lifestyle?
 We cover up to 12 telephonic health coaching sessions per calendar year.
 Work with certified health coaches to set goals and stay motivated throughout your health and wellness journey.
 Our coaches offer individualized support in a variety of areas, including, but not limited to, exercise, nutrition, stress, weight management, sleep, tobacco cessation, and diabetes prevention.
 For more information about this benefit or to enroll, call the Providence Health Coaching Team at 503-574-6000 or 1-888-819-8999.
 Hours are 7:00 a.m. to 6:00 p.m.
 (Pacific Time), Monday through Friday.
 There is no coinsurance, copayment, or deductible for up to 12 telephonic health coaching visits.
 Telephonic health coaching visits are not available under your POS benefit.
 Health and Wellness Classes We cover educational health and wellness classes on a variety of topics, including weight management, stress reduction, fall prevention, pain education, urinary incontinence-pelvic floor, osteoporosis, yoga, smoking cessation, progressive disorders, and nutrition.
 Classes offered virtually can be accessed through participating facilities.
-For more information, please call the Providence Resource Line at 503-216-7969 or 1-800-562-8964 (toll-free).
+For more information, please call the Providence Resource Line at 503-216-7969 or 1-800-562-8964 (toll- free).
 There is no coinsurance, copayment, or deductible for health and wellness classes.
 Health and wellness classes are not available under your POS benefit.

-What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$30 copayment for Medicare-covered diagnostic hearing exams.
-20% of the total cost for Medicare-covered diagnostic hearing exams when using your POS benefit.
-Please note: A separate cost sharing may apply if additional services are provided.
-Routine hearing services You may also receive one routine hearing exam from an approved hearing provider per calendar year.
+What you must pay when you get these services In-Network Point-of-Service (POS) \$35 copayment for Medicare-covered diagnostic hearing exams.
+30% of the total cost for Medicare-covered diagnostic hearing exams when using your POS benefit.
 There is no coinsurance, copayment, or deductible for one routine hearing exam with an approved hearing provider. + Routine hearing exam and hearing aids are not available under your POS benefit.
+In-Network \$35 copayment for Medicare-covered diagnostic hearing exams.
+There is no coinsurance, copayment, or deductible for one routine hearing exam with an approved